Forthcoming. “Translations and Translation Gaps: The Gunshot Acoustic Surveillance Experiment in Brazil.” Sound Studies.

 This article examines crime prevention as it relates to recent developments in audio monitoring for gun crime control.
 More specifically, I discuss the adoption of ShotSpotter, a device that detects and locates impulsive sounds.
 ShotSpotter can alert the police promptly whenever gunshots are fired, providing the location, number, and exact time of the rounds fired, the number of shooters, and even the shooters’ direction of motion.
 To convert sound monitoring into crime control, the technology needs to perform a series of delicate translations (a term I borrow from actor-network theory) between a range of actors.
 The actors include concealed sensors distributed across urban space, software for filtering and analyzing sounds, and experts working 24/7 to analyze and classify data.
 In the early 2010s, ShotSpotter was installed in two urban areas in Brazil with high rates of gun violence: Canoas (in southern Brazil) and Rio de Janeiro.
 Public officials and private companies involved with the project stated that the technology would revolutionize crime control in the country.
 However, I argue that several local translation gaps ended up affecting ShotSpotter’s efficacy.

-Forthcoming.
+2018.
 “Brazilian Hip Hop in Three Scenes.”
-Oxford Handbook of Hip Hop Studies (Oxford University Press).
+Oxford Handbook of Hip Hop Music (Oxford University Press).

 This chapter focuses on three hip hop scenes in Rio de Janeiro and São Paulo, Brazil’s two largest cities.
 It begins with a discussion of democracia racial (racial democracy), a sociohistorical hypothesis that was taken up as a national point of pride.
 It argues that the concept is crucial to understand the relations between race and hip hop in the country.
 The remainder of the chapter focuses on three scenes between the 1980s and the 2010s.
 It starts with funk carioca, a highly popular dance-oriented music that took off at the funk parties.
 The second scene is São Paulo rap, which gained national attention with its more dance-averse laid-back beats and scathing commentary on violence and racism.
 The third and final case study examines funk ostentação, a variant of funk carioca centered on conspicuous consumption.
 The chapter concludes with a discussion of more recent shifts in hip hop, popular culture, and identity politics in the country.